howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 }
 ```

 However, we've now added two fields to our GraphQL schema that can _not_ be resolved in the same way: `postedBy` on `Link` and `links` on `User`.
-These fields need to be explicitly implemented because our GraphQL server can not infer where to get that data from.
+The resolvers for these fields need to be explicitly implemented because our GraphQL server can not infer where to get that data from.

 <Instruction>